Executive Summary

 Steps:

-- Generate exfil domains using DGA (Domain Generation Algorithm) with seed `sw2025` or use pre-configured domain if set via `SANDWORM_DNS_DOMAIN`
+- Generate exfiltration domains using a DGA (Domain Generation Algorithm) seeded with

 - Split into 60-character chunks (DNS label length limit)

-The DGA (Domain Generation Algorithm) rotates domains every 4 hours:
+The DGA (Domain Generation Algorithm) rotates the exfiltration domain every 4 hours, making it harder for defenders to blocklist a single domain.

-This module confirms a growing trend where attackers are now targeting AI agents installed on developer machines.
-It injects malicious MCP (Model Context Protocol) servers into AI coding assistants, turning them into unwitting exfiltration tools.
+This module highlights an emerging trend in which attackers increasingly target AI agents on developer machines.
+By injecting malicious MCP (Model Context Protocol) servers into AI coding assistants, they effectively repurpose these tools as persistent, unwitting exfiltration tools.

-The attack is particularly insidious because the user never sees the malicious instructions, they're hidden in tool descriptions that only the AI reads.
+The attack is particularly insidious because the user never sees the malicious instructions — they're hidden in tool descriptions that only the AI model reads.
 By injecting a malicious MCP server, attackers can:

 - Intercept AI interactions with legitimate tools